Ciprian Deac: CFR Cluj

 Deac was finally signed by CFR Cluj during the 2005–06 season, and made his Liga I debut on 6 August 2006 against Unirea Urziceni in a 4–0 victory.
 During the 2006–07 season led by coach Cristiano Bergodi, he only made eleven appearances for them finishing third place in the Championship.
 The highlight of his career began in 2007–08 the team's new coach, was Ioan Andone, formerly of Dinamo București who won both the Championship and the Cup.

-Deac was loaned out to Oţelul Galaţi during the 2008 half-season where he made fifteen appearances scoring two goals.
+Deac was loaned out to Oțelul Galați during the 2008 half-season where he made fifteen appearances scoring two goals.

 Because of his good performances at Oțelul, Deac was preserved in the CFR Cluj roster for the 2008–09 season.
 In the first part of the season he made nine appearances.
 The lack of playing time lead him to consider leaving the club.
 But with the upcoming new coach Dušan Uhrin, Jr., Deac gave up this plan, receiving assurances that he would be used more.
 In the 2009–10 season, the team managed to win the league title for the second time in its history, the coach being Andrea Mandorlini who said "Deac has grown into an incredible manner, quantitatively and qualitatively".
 In the 2010 Super Cup match Deac helped the team prevent a defeat, pushing the game into the penalty shootout.
 After the match, he was chosen as Man of the match.